SheetalMaurya/MvvmCross-Wiki/v3-02-04-Tip-Calc-A-Xamarin.iOS-UI-project.md

 Create a Views folder

-Within this, add a new 'iPhone UIViewController' called `TipView`
+Within this, add a new 'iPhone UIViewController' and call it `TipView`

 This will generate: